caltechlibrary/newt/ws.1.md

 configuration aside from providing a directory path, optionally changing the port and setting a verbose mode useful for debugging requests.

-This is a mimimal web server.
+This is a minimal web server.
 No http, no embedded programming languages.
 No remapping content types, redirect or other fancy stuff.
 It provides a quick way to allow your static content to be available to your web browser over http for development purposes.